-Having now passed through some of the signs which went before the flood, and before the advent of Christ, I shall, therefore, next attempt to show the signs of our own times, which indicate the Millennium not very remote; but must be preceded by an effect of the power of the great God, such as man has not witnessed since the world began.
+Having now passed through some of the signs which went before the flood, and before the advent of Christ, I shall, therefore, next attempt to show the signs of our own times, which indicate the Millennium not very remote; but must be preceded by an effect of the power with great God, such as man has not witnessed since the world began.

-Roll onward earth, and sparkle in thine ofb, Till the six number'd days are quite absorb'd- Till the great week of time, six thousand years, Shall waft us from this soil of groans and tears Then multiply ye signs of millennial days, Till earth's in glory rob'd and songs of praise.
+Roll onward earth, and sparkle in thine orb, Till the siz number'd days are quite absorb'd- Till the great week of time, siz thousand years, Shall waft us from this soil of groans and tears.
+Then multiply ye signs of millenniaf'days, Till earth's in glory rob'd and songe of praise.